Gold mining: Economic impacts

 Gold mining can create employment opportunities in mining operations and related sectors.
-Howevers, these jobs may be temporary.
+However, these jobs may be temporary.
 The sector's reliance on fluctuating global gold prices can lead to economic stability for communities dependent on mining.
 The discovery of significant gold deposits in a region often sees a flood of resources and development, which lasts as long as the mines are economic.
 When goldfields begin to decline in production, local economies find themselves destabilised and overly reliant upon an industry that will inevitably abandon the region when gold deposits are sufficiently depleted; leaving the areas without proper rehabilitation.

-The some instances, the 'resource curse' phenomenon may occur, where countries rich in natural resources, like gold, may experience economic challenges, corruption, inequality, and governance issues instead of sustained development.
+In some instances, the 'resource curse' phenomenon may occur, where countries rich in natural resources, like gold, may experience economic challenges, corruption, inequality, and governance issues instead of sustained development.
 Despite the existence of several laws that regulate environmental crimes, illegal practices in mining tends to happen because of an absence of enforcement.
 The rules for gold mining create ambiguities between the types of 'legal' mining, leaving loopholes for those to exploit.